ZigZagT/Web-Player-Playback-Speed-Control/README.md

 2. Use `<` or `>` keys on the keyboard to decrease / increase speeds.

-3. Use number keys (1-9) to quickly choose from a preset speeds.
+3. Use number keys (1-9) to quickly set a preset speeds.

 ## Troubleshoot

-### The web player is laggy, sometime stuck
+### Web player is laggy, sometime stuck

 Try disable the `Direct Play` option and leave `Direct Stream` enabled in the `Plex Web - Debug` settings.